sipe90/tradfri-control-panel/README.md

 In production mode, the `dist` folder contents built by webpack will be served by the back-end server at `localhost:8080`

+### Registering gateways

+When you launch the application the first time, you will be prompted with a setup wizard for registering your gateway.

 ## Deploying to Raspberry Pi

 First make sure you have `git`, `node` (tested working with version `8.9.4`), `webpack@^4.x.x`, `webpack-cli` and `pm2` installed on your RPi.